Privacy Policy

 Strictly Necessary: Authentication cookies for maintaining your login session on the platform (HttpOnly, Secure, 24-hour expiry).
 These are essential for the service to function and do not require consent.

-Consent Preferences: We store your cookie consent choice in your browser's local storage to remember your preference (12-month duration).
+Consent Preferences: We store your cookie consent choice in your browser's local storage to remember your preference (12-month duration; cookie name tc-cookie-consent).

-Analytics (Consent-Gated): We use Google Analytics with Consent Mode v2.
+Analytics (Consent-Gated): We use Google Analytics with Consent Mode v2 and Microsoft Clarity (session replay + heatmaps).
 Analytics storage is denied by default and is only activated after you explicitly accept analytics cookies via our cookie banner.
+Clarity sets two first-party cookies after analytics consent: _clck (Clarity user identifier, ~1 year) and _clsk (Clarity session identifier, ~1 day).
+Sensitive form fields are auto-masked in Clarity recordings.

 What We Do Not Use: We do not use advertising cookies, retargeting pixels, social media tracking cookies, or third-party behavioural targeting technologies.